An easy sweet and salty homemade Kettle Corn recipe plus tips on how to make the best kettle corn without burning the sugar.

 - Start with hot oil.
 Starting with hot oil means that your sugar will spend less time in the pan while the oil heats up, so it won’t have as long to start burning.
-To make sure you start with oil that is the right temperature, put three unpopped kernels in with your oil and once you hear all three pop, it’s time to add the rest of your popcorn!
+To make sure you start with oil that is the right temperature, put three unpopped kernels in with your oil, and once you hear all three pop, it’s time to add the rest of your popcorn!

 - Pull homemade kettle corn from heat before your corn stops popping.
 Standard popcorn wisdom says to pull your popcorn when you have 3 seconds between pops.
-For kettle corn you want to pull it at around 1 to 2.
+For kettle corn, you want to pull it at around 1 to 2.
 As you get to know your pan and stove better, you might be able to extend this time, but it’s best to start here.

-Kettle Corn Recipe Notes
+Kettle Corn Troubleshooting

 Next time, crack the lid just slightly while cooking.
 To do this safely, hold the handle of the pot in your left hand and with your right, use a small kitchen towel wrapped around the lid handle to protect your wrist, and offset the lid (with the crack facing away from you) just enough to let steam escape but keep the popcorn kernels in.

-Easy Homemade Kettle Corn
+Easy Kettle Corn

 - 2 tablespoons vegetable oil or cooking oil of your choice

 - 2 tablespoons (25g) granulated sugar